The universal six-functor formalism: Stability

 The commutativity of the upper square in~(\ref{eq:pb-pr-pt-LT}) follows as in \Cref{sta:pb-pr-localization}, once one notices that for each $\T$-stable pullback formalism $C$ and for each $s\in S$, the set $\pi_s^*[\T]\subset C(s)$ is the image of invertible objects $[\T]\subset C(\1{S})$ under the symmetric monoidal functor $\pi_s^*$ and hence consists entirely of invertible objects too.

-We turn to the lower square of~(\ref{eq:pb-pr-pt-LT}), and it now suffices to prove that if $C$ is $\lcl$-local then so is $\LT C$.
-By \Cref{rmk:pb-local-explicit}, it suffices to prove that the morphism~(\ref{eq:local-explicit}) is an equivalence in $\LT C$.
-This follows again from the corresponding property of $C$, by \Cref{sta:stabilization-generators} and the fact that all functors appearing in~(\ref{eq:local-explicit}) commute with colimits and $\Sigma^{\infty-f}$. \end{proof}
+We turn to the lower square of~(\ref{eq:pb-pr-pt-LT}), and it now suffices to prove that if $C$ is $\lcl$\nobreakdash-local then so is $\LT C$.
+By \Cref{rmk:pb-local-explicit}, it suffices to prove that the morphism~(\ref{eq:local-explicit}) is an equivalence in~$\LT C$.
+This follows again from the corresponding property of $C$, by \Cref{sta:stabilization-generators} and the fact that all functors appearing in~(\ref{eq:local-explicit}) commute with colimits and the relevant `suspension' functors~$\Sigma^{\infty-X}_{\X}$ and~$\Sigma^{\infty-n}_X$. \end{proof}